davidpallmann/hashnode-backups/cl7m5wct601dngznvdambdqah.md

 ### Connecting the Bridge

-This next part was a bit frustrating, and took an hour, as the app went through a repetitive dance of having me press the Hue Bridge Link button, detecting the Bridge, not finding it, asking me to repeat, finding the bridge and deciding it needs software updates.
+This next part was a bit frustrating, and took an hour, as the app went through a repetitive dance of having me press the Hue Bridge Link button, detecting the bridge, not finding it, asking me to repeat, finding the bridge and deciding it needs software updates.
 This was the only part of setup that wasn't smooth and simple.
 It's not obvious how long the Link button sends out its signal, and there aren't any visual indicators.

 ![phone_hue_configure_2.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1662218943699/REBLs89uj.jpg align="left")